dianavile/Code-Notes/Semantics Basics.md

 - `Yes/No option`
 - `Perform an action`

+### c.
+Role, Name, Value
 __How to access the visual information of the User Interface (UI)?__
 - Information need to be expressed in such a way that it is _accesible programmatically by assistence technology_.
-- Screen reader can provide info for elements' **Name(label) Role State Value.** markup is used in a way that facilitates accesibility.
+- Screen reader can provide info for elements'

+**Name(label) Role State Value.**
+- Markup is used in a way that facilitates accesibility:
 - __ROLE__= what type of Element is used?
 - __NAME__= what name an Element has?
 - __VALUE__= what value an Element has?